qiboteam/qibo/doc/source/examples.rst

     final_state = evolve(T=1, initial_state)

-Note that in this case specifying a time step ``dt`` size is required for integration.
 The above script will still use the exact time evolution operator with the exponentiation repeated for each time step.
 The integration method can be changed using the ``solver`` argument when executing.
 Currently the default exponential solver (``"exp"``) and a fourth-order Runge-Kutta solver (``"rk4"``) are implemented.